Building multi-platform documentation with DocC

 , tvOS

-and watchOS
+, watchOS

-to generate archives for other platforms as well.
+to target other platforms as well.

 $(xcrun --find docc) process-archive \